StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Question and contributions are very welcome, as are feature requests and suggestions.
 Please open an [issue][issues-url] if you encounter any problems or have a question.

-## Notes

-1. In the `src` directory is a file scriptentry.jl which defines an object `script_dict` which is used to control the generation of documentation, notebooks and .jl scripts in chapters and testing of the notebooks.
-Output from CmdStan scripts are automatically inserted in the documentation.
-For Turing scripts this needs to be done manually by executing the notebook, exporting the results as .md files (and .svg files if graphics are generated) and copy these to `docs/src/nn`, where nn is the chapter.
-See `?ScriptEntry` or enter e.g. `script_dict["02"]` in the REPL.

-2. The Mamba examples should really use `@everywhere using Mamba` in stead of `using Mamba`.
-This was done to get around a limitation in Literate.jl to test the notebooks when running in distributed mode.

 ## Versions

 Developing `rethinking` must have been an on-going process over several years, `StatisticalRethinkinh.jl` will likely follow a similar path.

 1. The initial version (v1) of `StatisticalRethinking` is really just a first attempt to capture the models and show ways of setting up those models, execute the models and post-process the results using Julia.

-2. A second objective of v1 is to experiment and compare the four used mcmc options in Julia in terms of results, performance, ease of expressing models, etc.
+2. As mentioned above, a second objective of v1 is to experiment and compare the four selected mcmc options in Julia in terms of results, performance, ease of expressing models, etc.

 3. The R package `rethinking`, in the experimental branch on Github, contains 2 functions `quap` and `ulam` (previously called `map` and `map2stan`) which are not in v1 of `Statisticalrethinking.jl`.
 It is my *intention* to study those and _possibly_ include `quap` or `ulam` (or both) in a future of `Statisticalrethinking`.

 4. Several other interesting approaches that could become a good basis for such an endeavour are being explored in Julia, e.g. Soss.jl and Omega.jl.

 5. Many other R functions such as precis(), link(), shade(), etc. are not in v1, although some very early versions are being tested.
-Expect refactoring of those in future versions.
+Expect significant refactoring of those in future versions.

+## Miscellaneous notes

+1. The Mamba examples should really use `@everywhere using Mamba` in stead of `using Mamba`.
+This was done to get around a limitation in Literate.jl to test the notebooks when running in distributed mode.

+2. In the `src` directory is a file scriptentry.jl which defines an object `script_dict` which is used to control the generation of documentation, notebooks and .jl scripts in chapters and testing of the notebooks.
+Output from CmdStan and DynamicHMC scripts are automatically inserted in the documentation.
+For Turing scripts this needs to be done manually by executing the notebook, exporting the results as .md files (and .svg files if graphics are generated) and copy these to `docs/src/nn`, where nn is the chapter.
+See `?ScriptEntry` or enter e.g. `script_dict["02"]` in the REPL.

+3. A utility function, generate() is part of the package to regenerate notebooks and chapter scripts, please see ?generate.

 [docs-dev-img]: https://img.shields.io/badge/docs-dev-blue.svg
 [docs-dev-url]: https://stanjulia.github.io/StatisticalRethinking.jl/latest